marariadennis/javascript/Notes.md

 Variables are containers for storing Values
 Strigs in javascript can be written in sigle and double quotes You can declare many variables with one statement ie Var person = "john Doe", car = "Volvo", price = 200;

+New Javascript for Naming variables let x = 5; and let y = 6; and const Javascript treats $ as a letter.
+New Javascript Strings in Javascript are written with QUotes, Numbers do not have quotes A number written in quotes is regarded to as a string